 - www.familyvoices.org Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.

 - www.handsandvoices.org Hands & Voices, a parent driven family support and advocacy organization that provides unbiased support. click on map for support resources in your location.

 - The National Cued Speech Association: The National Cued Speech Association champions effective communication, language development and literacy through the use of Cued Speech.

-A listing of state/territory level funded family based organization(s) partnering with their EHDI program
+A listing of state/territory level family-based organizations and family leaders partnering with their EHDI Program